Generating and updating control findings

 is used by multiple controls in

-Practices (FSBP) standard.
+Practices standard.
 Each time Security Hub runs a check against that AWS Config rule, it generates a separate

 finding for each related control, but only charges once for the check.